Since our inception, Griffith has embraced and protected its natural environment

 Koalas find a home at Toohey Forest

-Toohey Forest, located adjacent to Griffith University's Nathan and Mount Gravatt campuses, is an ecological island in suburbia.
+Toohey Forest, located adjacent to Griffith's campuses on Brisbane South (Nathan) and Brisbane South (Mt Gravatt) and is an ecological island in suburbia.
 It's home to a variety of native wildlife, including owls, bearded dragons and a small population of koalas.

 Griffith welcomes our communities